Aexlin/zsyrhill-homework/README.md

 # zsyrhill-homework

-This is the repository for Zsyrhill's homework
+This is the repository for Zsyrhill's homework.